 Flights from the UK to Australia generally disembark at Sydney International Airport, the country’s main international airport.
 As a long haul flight taking approximately 21 hours and 35 minutes from London to Sydney, flights to Australia usually include a stopover in Dubai, Abu Dhabi, Los Angeles, Singapore, Bangkok or Hong Kong depending on the airline.
 From Sydney, transfers are available to reach a wide range of Australian cities, including Brisbane and Melbourne which are only a couple of hours away by plane.
 You can also fly direct to Australia from the UK on Qantas' non-stop route to Perth, which takes just 17 hours.

-Airlines that fly from the UK to Australia include:
+Major international airlines that fly to Australia from the UK